villeh987/questionnaire-game-platform/README.md

 In the assignment, we gamify multi-choice questionnaire.
 The assignment consists of three parts: the game, management view, and testing/documentation.

-1. game - some mechanism for selecting the right answers

-2. management implies CRUD operations: questions can be created, queried, modified, and deleted.

-3. test your modifications, that is game and management view in particular, other tests can be implemented as well.

-In the beginning of December, we will meet all the groups to check that each group has some idea how to proceed.
-In addition, we promote MIT licensing: if you grant the license, your game may be integrated in the LukioPlussa project;
-the project is funded by the Ministry of Education.
+The project is funded by the Ministry of Education.
 Its aim is to provide free learning material for high-school students, especially for the domains of mathematics and computer science.

 ### The project structure